 BIRDS

-The local landscape was formed when in 1870 construction of a railway bridge over the Maas was combined with a channelization of a local sharp riverbend.
+The local landscape was formed when in 1870 construction of a railway bridge over the Maas was combined with a channelization of a sharp riverbend.
 This reshaped the layout of the uiterwaarden (floodplain between the dikes).

 For more than a century the land was used for clay mining, harvesting willow for wicker and of course farming.